espericuella/sql_convert/README.md

 Of course, this will not meet in 100% yours needs, but will speed up your development time.

 ## Usage
 !
 Important !
-Python3 needed in your machine, you can download it [here](https://www.python.org/downloads/)
+Python 3.10 or higher needed in your machine, you can download it [here](https://www.python.org/downloads/)

 * Before usage please change inside constants.py database username.

 *Usage:*
 ```
-py gen.py table.example.sql
+py gen.py table.generate.sql
 ```
 or
 ```
-python gen.py table.example.sql
+python gen.py table.generate.sql
 ```

-where **table.example.sql** is file with DDL table definition.
+where **table.generate.sql** is file with DDL table definition.

 ## Generation SQL